 You want to repay your debts, but the amount is so high that almost all your money goes toward paying interest on those debts.
-Is your situation so serious that you're trying to decide whether to continue paying or to declare personal bankruptcy?
+Is your situation so serious that you’re trying to decide whether to continue paying or to declare personal bankruptcy ?

 A consumer proposal is an offer you make to your creditors to settle your debts.
-Creditors are the people you owe money to.

 - repay your debts over a longer or shorter period of time, depending on your situation